Timeroot/Lean-QuantumInfo/README.md

 * Most quantum information theory is done in this setting anyway.
 Not to say that the infinite-dimensional work isn't important, just that this is what more researchers spend their time thinking about.
 * Infinite-dimensional quantum theory can be [weirdly behaved](https://en.wikipedia.org/wiki/Connes_embedding_problem).
 * Dealing with infinite-dimensional quantum theory is just hard.
 You need e.g. trace-class operators, CTC functions, and people often can't even agree on the definitions.
 (For instance, does a mixed state necessarily have a finite spectrum?
 I've seen it both ways.)

+There is a _tiny_ bit of infinite-dimensional theory in the `QuantumInfo/InfiniteDim` folder.
+But most stuff is in the `QuantumInfo/FiniteDim` folder.